Antique

 was a common practice for netsukeshi to finish a work with the signature of the

-egg is carved from creamy ivory with a cool undertone, nicely marked with striations
+egg is carved in cream color with a cool undertone, nicely marked with striations

 and cross-hatching, with engraved cracks and fine lines of the chick’s feathers,